lacteavian/montecarlo/README.md

 # montecarlo
 Monte Carlo Method Exercises

-The problems I solved with the Monte Carlo method in the computational methods course
+The problems I solved with the Monte Carlo method in the computational methods course (itü / fiz272e Tolga Birkandan)